muktihari/fit/docs/usage.md

 ### Stream Encoder

-This is a new feature to enable encode per message basis or in streaming fashion rather than bulk per `proto.Fit`.
+This is a new feature to enable encode per message basis or in streaming fashion rather than bulk per `proto.FIT`.
 To enable this, the Encoder's Writer should either implement io.WriterAt or io.WriteSeeker, since we need to be able to update FileHeader (the first 14 bytes) for every sequence completed.
 This is another building block that we can use.

 ```go
 package main